MorpheusMXML/VentCore/App/uke_mlab/README.md

   flutter doctor
   ```

-Depending on your operating System make sure to have the Simulator(macOS) or Android Emulator(Windows) Installed and working.
+Depending on your operating system make sure to have the simulator(macOS) or Android Emulator(Windows) installed and working.

-#### Device Recommendations
+## Device Recommendations

-Since this App was designed with a Requirement of a 10" Inch Tablet Screen with a Resolution of 1920x1200 Pixels, we recommend to use one of the following Emulation Devices:
+Since this App was designed with a requirement of a 10" Inch tablet screen with a resolution of 1920x1200 pixels, we recommend to use one of the following emulation devices:

 * **macOS**